 Degree Requirements

-GPA Credits 24 credits

-Total Credits 30 credits

-Other Candidacy examination
+Candidacy examination

 Master's thesis or project

 The Department of Mathematics offers a master of science in interdisciplinary mathematics (MSIM) degree primarily for students who are already pursuing a Ph.D. with another Notre Dame graduate program.
 The goal of this degree is to produce skilled and creative scholars who will be able to use sophisticated techniques in their professional activities and go beyond the established mathematical paradigms in their particular areas of interest.